 After landing, you will see a summary of the most recent scan and the option to save or discard the scan you completed.
 Select Save and wait for the drone to process your scan.
 This is an important step to ensure your media is grouped by scan and can be viewed in the Edge Model Viewer.

-Once processing is complete, select Finish or Review Scan to enter the Edge Model Viewer.
+Once processing is complete, select Finish to return to the Fly Screen or Review Scan to enter the Edge Model Viewer.